14 Feb 2023

 Gifts of assets

 You must take care if you gift assets rather than cash because you may also trigger a capital gain.
-For example, gifting a property which you have held for a long time could trigger a sizable gain at 28% – with no proceeds generated with which to pay the tax.
+For example, gifting a property which you have held for a long time could trigger a sizeable gain at 28% – with no proceeds generated with which to pay the tax.

 Anti-avoidance